Cooking with Cannabis: AZ Chef Creates Artful Meals with CBD

 DU: At the end of the day, there are no rules to cooking.
 There are no rules to your own kitchen and your own food.
 I think food needs to be fun and a place where you experiment and learn from doing it wrong.
 There’s a falling in love with that process and real fun starts to begin.
 You start to really learn and educate yourself.
 I know chefs who are great and have taught themselves everything they know from watching extensive hours of YouTube videos.

 You no longer need to go to college to read a book on something.
 You can go online and learn from some of the best people in the world doing it.
 For people at home, make it fun, make it food you love, be creative with it.
-Learn techniques others are doing, learn the rules, then you know how to break the rules.
+Learn techniques others are doing, learn the rules, and then you know how to break the rules.
 You don’t have to be a professional to make great food.
 Your pallet will tell you.
 A lot of cooking is common sense.

 Note: Delta Dental of Arizona does not take a position on the use of medical or recreational marijuana and it’s important to talk with your physician and dentist if you use cannabis.
 For more information on how the pros and cons of marijuana as it relates to your oral health, check out the article “What Marijuana Could Do To Your Mouth.”